carpentries/lesson-development-training/episodes/19-wrap-up2.md

 from those trial runs, and to discuss what impact that will have on the next stages of their lesson development.

-Please provide another round of feedback and spend sometime reflecting.
+Please provide another round of feedback and spend some time reflecting.

 ::: challenge